cjoyy/os242/links.md

 7. [Fundamentals of Operating Systems](https://www.freecodecamp.org/news/learn-about-operating-systems-in-depth/) - Covering key concepts like process management, CPU scheduling, and memory management for a deep academic understanding.
 8. [How to Use SCP (Secure Copy)](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) - Explains how to use the `scp` command to securely transfer files and directories between two systems using SSH.
 9. [Kernotex Youtube Channel](https://www.youtube.com/@Kernotex) - A Youtube channel with many helpful Linux-related videos.
-10. [OS Log Codes](https://osp4diss.vlsm.org/ETC/logCodes.txt) - OS codes for log
+10. [OS Log Codes](https://osp4diss.vlsm.org/ETC/logCodes.txt) - OS codes for log.
+11. [Linux From Scratch](https://www.linuxfromscratch.org/lfs/view/12.2/index.html) - Tutorial for Linux From Scratch.
+12. [Change Linux Username](https://www.linuxuprising.com/2019/04/how-to-change-username-on-ubuntu-debian.html) - It seems fairly simple, but changing username may lead to another complex problem if not done properly.
+13. [Gaming in Linux](https://www.youtube.com/watch?v=BOGouicDCS8) - A person play a game in Linux.